-Five regional fisheries laboratories - the EU-designated National Reference laboratory for the monitoring of marine biotoxins (Council Decision 1999/312/EC) and co-ordination of the analysis of shellfish samples for the presence of marine biotoxins, as set out in Directive 91/492/EEC.
+The Irish Marine Institute has no laboratories that come to BSL 3 or above.
+There are five regional fisheries laboratories - the EU-designated National Reference laboratory for the monitoring of marine biotoxins (Regulation (EC) No. 882/2004) and co-ordination of the analysis of shellfish samples for the presence of marine biotoxins, as set out in Regulation (EC) No 853/2004.